 How could an outbound email include an infected attachment?

-There are a number of scenarios in which this could happen.
-The easiest one to explain is if an employee has been working on a file on an infected personal laptop, and then brings the laptop into the workplace to download the file onto their work computer.
+An outbound email could include an infected attachment in a number of scenarios.
+The easiest one to explain is if an employee has been working on a file on an infected personal device, and then brings the device into the workplace to download the file onto their work computer.
 If the infection is not quickly identified by anti-virus software, the file could be attached to an email and sent within minutes.

 Is SpamTitan effective on Microsoft Exchange servers?

-If your organization is using a Microsoft Exchange mail server, you will find SpamTitan improves the detection rate while reducing the management overhead.
+SpamTitan is effective on Microsoft Exchange servers and improves the spam detection rate while reducing the management overhead.
 SpamTitan automatically works with Exchange 2013, 2016, and 2019, and can be configured to work with Exchange 2010 servers that still rejects invalid recipients after they are specified rather than after the DATA command.

 How does the spam detection rate of 99.97% compare with other appliances?

+The spam detection rate of 99.97% compares very well with other anti-spam appliances.
 In March 2016, the independent antivirus software assessor - AV Comparatives - conducted a spam detection test on multiple anti-spam appliances.
 The average spam detection rate among the top ten performing appliances was 96.86%.
-You can find out more about the test and why some appliances perform better than other in this article.